Battle of Kaçanik Pass: Aftermath

 Despite losing the Battle, the Albanians managed to inflict heavy losses to the Ottoman army and continued their resistance in Karadak.
-In All The Ottomans lost over 2,000 men in Karadak.
+In all the Ottomans lost over 2,000 men in Karadak.
 After the Battle Tergut Pasha continued his campaign and attacked the Albanian forces led by Isa Boletini and Hasan Budakova, which meanwhile were blocking the Ferizovik-Prizren road to Carraleva Pass.
 Superior in numbers, the Ottoman forces tried at first a frontal attack but the stiff resistance offered made them change their tactics.
 They made a pincer movement, trying to encircle the Albanian forces in Carralevo pass.

 After three days of fighting the Albanian forces withdrew to the Drenica region.
 Ottoman forces entered Prizren in the middle of May 1910.
-They proceeded to Yakova and İpek where they entered on June 1, 1910.
-By government orders part of the force proceeded in the direction of Scutari (now Shkodër), while another column marched toward the Debre region (now known as Dibër in Albania, and Debar in the Republic of North Macedonia).
+They proceeded to Gjakova and Peja where they entered on June 1, 1910.
+By government orders part of the force proceeded in the direction of Shkodër, while another column marched toward the Debre region (now known as Dibër in Albania, and Debar in the Republic of North Macedonia).
 The first column marching to Scutari managed to capture the Morinë pass, after fighting with the Albanian tribal forces of the Gashi, Krasniqi and Bytyqi areas, led by Zeqir Halili, Abdulla Hoxha, and Shaban Binaku.
 Ottoman forces were stopped for more than 20 days in the Agri Pass, from the Albanian forces of Shalë, Shoshë, Nikaj and Mërtur areas, led by Prel Tuli, Mehmet Shpendi, and Marash Delia.
-Unable to repress their resistance, this column took another way to Scutari, passing from the Pukë region.
-On July 24, 1910, Ottoman forces entered the city of Scutari (now known as Shkodër).
+Unable to repress their resistance, this column took another way to Shkodër, passing from the Pukë region.
+On July 24, 1910, Ottoman forces entered the city of Shkodër.
 During this period martial courts were put in action and summary executions took place.
 A large number of firearms were collected and many villages and properties were burned by the Ottoman army.